dylanfisher/forest/README.md

 - [ ] streamlined javascript event triggers namespaced to forest, e.g. `forest:block-slot-after-insert`
 - [ ] potentially refactor how settings are stored, how a setting's value type is inferred, how they are imported, and potentially add a reference to other models so that a model's settings can be displayed when editing a record.
 - [ ] add description to settings admin index view
+- [ ] add an easy way to add various metadata and settings to a page without having to add new columns to the `Page` record

 Blocks
 - [ ] refactor block partial to use helper for possible performance gains